ESAB (NYSE:ESAB) Issues FY33 Earnings Guidance

-ESAB (NYSE:ESAB – Get Free Report) last posted its earnings results on Wednesday, May 1st.
-The company reported $1.20 earnings per share for the quarter, beating the consensus estimate of $1.11 by $0.09.
-The company had revenue of $690.00 million during the quarter, compared to analysts’ expectations of $653.93 million.
-ESAB had a net margin of 8.39% and a return on equity of 17.59%.
-ESAB’s quarterly revenue was up .9% on a year-over-year basis.
-During the same period last year, the company posted $1.04 earnings per share.
-As a group, equities research analysts predict that ESAB will post 4.82 earnings per share for the current fiscal year.
+ESAB (NYSE:ESAB – Get Free Report) last issued its quarterly earnings results on Wednesday, May 1st.
+The company reported $1.20 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.11 by $0.09.
+The business had revenue of $690.00 million for the quarter, compared to analyst estimates of $653.93 million.
+ESAB had a return on equity of 17.59% and a net margin of 8.39%.
+The firm’s revenue for the quarter was up .9% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $1.04 earnings per share.
+On average, sell-side analysts anticipate that ESAB will post 4.82 earnings per share for the current fiscal year.

 ESAB Announces Dividend

-In other news, Director Didier P. Teirlinck sold 2,512 shares of the company’s stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $99.00, for a total transaction of $248,688.00.
-Following the completion of the sale, the director now owns 33,863 shares of the company’s stock, valued at $3,352,437.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-In related news, Director Didier P. Teirlinck sold 2,512 shares of the stock in a transaction that occurred on Friday, March 1st.
-The stock was sold at an average price of $99.00, for a total value of $248,688.00.
-Following the completion of the sale, the director now owns 33,863 shares of the company’s stock, valued at $3,352,437.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Christopher M. Hix sold 7,465 shares of the business’s stock in a transaction on Monday, March 4th.
+In other news, Director Christopher M. Hix sold 7,465 shares of the company’s stock in a transaction dated Monday, March 4th.
 The stock was sold at an average price of $99.28, for a total value of $741,125.20.
-Following the transaction, the director now directly owns 33,863 shares in the company, valued at approximately $3,361,918.64.
+Following the completion of the sale, the director now directly owns 33,863 shares of the company’s stock, valued at approximately $3,361,918.64.
+The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+In related news, Director Rajiv Vinnakota sold 856 shares of ESAB stock in a transaction that occurred on Wednesday, March 6th.
+The stock was sold at an average price of $99.50, for a total value of $85,172.00.
+Following the sale, the director now owns 6,779 shares of the company’s stock, valued at approximately $674,510.50.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Christopher M. Hix sold 7,465 shares of the company’s stock in a transaction that occurred on Monday, March 4th.
+The stock was sold at an average price of $99.28, for a total value of $741,125.20.
+Following the transaction, the director now directly owns 33,863 shares of the company’s stock, valued at approximately $3,361,918.64.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 10,833 shares of company stock worth $1,074,985 over the last 90 days.
-7.00% of the stock is currently owned by company insiders.
+Over the last ninety days, insiders have sold 10,833 shares of company stock valued at $1,074,985.
+7.00% of the stock is currently owned by insiders.

 ESAB Corporation engages in the formulation, development, manufacture, and supply of consumable products and equipment for use in cutting, joining, automated welding, and gas control equipment.
 Its comprehensive range of welding consumables includes electrodes, cored and solid wires, and fluxes using a range of specialty and other materials; and cutting consumables comprising electrodes, nozzles, shields, and tips.